 It is pleasant to welcome autumn fruits, misty mornings, and a change in nature's pace after the frenetic days of summer.

-If I've prepared my sketches and colour mixes well while the plant subjects are still alive, the darker months provide the opportunity to continue on the various projects lined up for the easel, with the help of a good lamp.
+If I've prepared my sketches and colour mixes well while the plant subjects were still alive, the darker months provide the opportunity to continue on the various projects lined up for the easel, with the help of a good lamp.

-I hope you enjoy the contents of my autumn newsletter, with updates on events and exhibitions, and some lovely garden visits.
+I hope you enjoy my autumn newsletter, with updates on events and exhibitions, and some lovely garden visits.
 Perhaps you can curl up with a warm drink in your slippers...
 Or if you're in the southern hemisphere, a cool drink and a spot of shade in the garden will no doubt be more in order.

 with best wishes,